KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-using-variables.md

 ![circle using variables](/tutorials/processing/images/using-variables-6.png)

 Now if you want to change the size of the window, you only have to change the parameters you pass into the `size` function.
-You don't have to change anything else, since the `width` and `height` variables will change accordingly.
+You don't have to change anything else, since the `width` and `height` variables will change automatically.

 # The Best Way